goulchen/vimeo_channel_update_checker/README.md

 run :
 sh install.sh

-if you plan to run it into a docker, to get the outputs of the python script you can add the following to your run command : docker run --name <docker_name> -a stdin -a stdout -a stderr cron
+if you plan to run it into a docker, to get the outputs of the python script you can add the following to your run command : \n docker run --name <docker_name> -a stdin -a stdout -a stderr cron